AdamAzuddin/Hydrogen/README.md

 # Hydrogen

-Hydrogen is a simple, stack-based programming language implemented in C++.
+Hydrogen is a simple, programming language implemented in C++.
 This project is a personal exploration of how compilers work, following along with [Matthew Oros's YouTube series](https://www.youtube.com/playlist?list=PLUDlas_Zy_qC7c5tCgTMYq2idyyT241qs) and the corresponding [GitHub repository](https://github.com/orosmatthew/hydrogen-cpp).

-The language supports basic arithmetic operations and variable declarations.
-Future goals include implementing control flow (while/for loops) and user-defined functions.
+The language supports exit statement and variable declarations.
+Future goals include implementing arithmetic operations, if-else scopes, control flow (while/for loops) and user-defined functions.

 ---